Policies

 1. DEFINITIONS

-1.3 "Public IP address" means an IPv4 address that is not part of the private IP address space as defined by the IETF standard RFC 1918.
-This IP address is directly accessible via the Internet.
+1.3 “Public IP Address” means an IPv4 address that is not part of the private IP address space as defined by IETF RFC 1918.
+This IP address is directly accessible from the Internet.

-1.5 "Dependent Infrastructure" means any infrastructure owned, leased and/or managed by ITA PARATUS on which the Service provided to the Customer is dependent, in order to guarantee the Availability of the Service.
+1.5 “Dependent Infrastructure” means any infrastructure owned, leased, and/or managed by Internet Technologies Angola, S.A. on which the Service provided to the Customer depends in order to ensure the Availability of the Service.

-1.6."ITA Datacenter" means any datacenter it makes use of, regardless of the ownership of the datacenter.
+1.6.
+“Datacenter Internet Technologies Angola, S.A.” means any data center it uses, regardless of the ownership of the data center.

-1.8 "DR Datacenter" or "Disaster Recovery Datacenter" means a physically separate datacenter in which Services can be relocated and made available if the Primary Datacenter is not operational.
+1.8 “DR Data Center” or “Disaster Recovery Data Center” means a physically separate data center to which the Services can be relocated and made available if the Primary Data Center is not operational.

 1.10.
-"Response Time" means the period of time between the time ITA PARATUS receives a Service Request from the Customer and the time ITA PARATUS acts in order to remedy the fault or make changes to the configuration.
+“Response Time” means the period of time between Internet Technologies Angola, S.A. receiving a Service Request from the Customer and responding to it, for the purpose of remedying the fault or making changes to the configuration.

 1.11.
-"Resolution Time" means the period of time between a Service Request reported by the Customer to ITA PARATUS and the time at which the Service Availability has been restored or the requested configuration changes have been executed.
+“Resolution Time” means the period of time between a Service Request reported by the Customer and the moment when Service Availability has been restored or the requested configuration changes have been implemented.

 2. DURATION AND EARLY TERMINATION

-2.1 ITA PARATUS and the CLIENT have agreed that this Contract shall be in force for a minimum INITIAL period of 5 (five) years from the date of activation of the various services described in the Particular Conditions which form an integral part of this Contract.
+2.1 Internet Technologies Angola, S.A. and the CLIENT agree that this Agreement shall remain in force for an INITIAL minimum period of five (5) years from the date of activation of the various services described in the Special Conditions, which form an integral part thereof.

-2.2 During the "Activation Period", understood to be the period from the date on which the Service Agreement is signed until the date on which the services are activated, the customer may not terminate this Agreement.
+2.2 During the "Activation Period," understood as the period between the date of signing the Service Agreement and the date of activation of the services, the customer may not terminate this Agreement.

-2.3 After the minimum INITIAL period of 5 (five) years, this Contract shall be renewed successively and automatically for periods of 2 (two) years, if neither party has terminated it by giving written notice to ITA PARATUS sent to the other by email or registered letter, 180 (one hundred and eighty) days before the end of the INITIAL period or any of the successive renewals.
+2.3 After the initial minimum period of five (5) years, this Agreement shall be renewed successively and automatically for periods of two (2) years, unless either party terminates it by giving written notice to Internet Technologies Angola, S.A. sent to the other party by email or registered letter, 180 (one hundred and eighty) days prior to the end of the INITIAL period or any of the successive renewals.

-2.4 Whenever the CUSTOMER contracts new services which result in the conclusion of one or more new Service Contracts with ITA PARATUS, the new contracts shall remain independent and shall be regulated independently of this Service Contract.
+2.4 Whenever the CLIENT contracts new services that involve the conclusion of one or more new Service Agreements with Internet Technologies Angola, S.A., the new agreements shall remain independent and shall be governed autonomously in relation to this Service Agreement.

 3. PRICE AND PAYMENT

 3.1.
-ITA PARATUS will issue invoices in advance of the periods in which the contracted services are provided.
-Payments must be received within 30 days of the invoice being issued.
+Internet Technologies Angola, S.A. will issue invoices in advance for the periods of provision of the contracted services.
+Payments must be received within 30 days of the invoice date.

-3.2 The CLIENT shall be responsible for paying the one-off installation fee which shall be paid together with the amount corresponding to the contracted services, as per the initial invoice to be issued by ITA PARATUS under this contract.
-Subsequent invoices will always be issued and paid in advance and will relate to the period beginning in the month following the date of issue.
+3.2 The CLIENT shall be responsible for paying the one-time installation fee, which shall be paid together with the amount corresponding to the contracted services, as per the initial invoice to be issued by Internet Technologies Angola, S.A. under this contract.
+Subsequent invoices shall always be issued and paid in advance and shall relate to the period beginning in the month following the date of issue.

-3.3 The price of the Services is set out in the Special Conditions of Contract.
+3.3 The price of the Services is defined in the Special Conditions of the Contract.

-3.4 ITA PARATUS reserves the right to charge interest on all overdue invoices.
-Interest will be charged at the rate of 12%/year.
-Interest will be calculated daily and charged from the due date of the invoice until the date of full settlement of the respective payment (both days excluded).
+3.4 Internet Technologies Angola, S.A. reserves the right to charge interest on all overdue invoices.
+Interest will be charged at a rate of 12% per annum.
+Interest will be calculated daily and charged from the invoice due date until the date of full settlement of the respective payment (both days excluded).

 3.5.
-The prices provided for in the specific conditions may be updated as of January 1st of each year the contract is in force, in accordance with the accumulated annual Consumer Price Index (CPI) published by official bodies.
-The new prices will apply to the CLIENT 30 days after they are communicated.
+The prices set out in the specific conditions may be updated from January 1 of each year of the contract's validity, in accordance with the Consumer Price Index (CPI) accumulated annually, published by official bodies.
+The new prices will be applied to the CUSTOMER 30 days after their communication.

 4. COST STRUCTURE OF INTERNATIONAL BROADBAND AND VPN BROADBAND

 4.1.
 Both parties agree that the costs of VPN (Virtual Private Network) and International Broadband services are calculated differently.
 The parties acknowledge that VPN services do not include International Broadband.
-[International Broadband specifically refers to Internet Connection, or International VPN, or any other specified service].
+[International Broadband refers specifically to Internet Connection, International VPN, or any other specified service].

-4.2 If the parties, at any time during the term of this Agreement, agree to install or integrate international broadband into the service, such Service Agreement shall only take effect once it has been put in writing and signed by both parties.
+4.2 If the parties, at any time during the term of this Agreement, agree to install or integrate international broadband into the service, such Service Agreement shall only become effective after it has been drafted and signed by both parties.

 5.1.
-The Customer acknowledges that ITA PARATUS cannot exercise control over the content of the information circulating on the ITA PARATUS network, and ITA PAR ATUS hereby excludes any liability whatsoever for the transmission or receipt by the Customer, or the Customer's customers, of any kind of illegal information.
+The Customer acknowledges that Internet Technologies Angola, S.A. cannot exercise control over the content of information circulating on the network, and Internet Technologies Angola, S.A. is excluded from any liability for the transmission or reception by the Customer, or by its customers, of any type of illegal information.

-5.3 The Customer may use the ITA PARATUS network to connect to other networks around the world and the Customer undertakes to observe the acceptable policies for using these networks.
-In addition, the Customer undertakes to comply with the Internet protocols and standards defined in RFC1009, RFC1122, RFC1123 and RFC1250, as well as other appropriate protocols and standards that may emerge in the future.
+5.3 The Customer may use the Internet Technologies Angola, S.A. network to connect to other networks around the world and the Customer undertakes to observe the acceptable policies for the use of these networks.
+In addition, the Customer undertakes to comply with the Internet protocols and standards defined in RFC1009, RFC1122, RFC1123, and RFC1250, as well as other appropriate protocols and standards that may arise in the future.
 The RFC documents mentioned above can be consulted at www.rfc.net.
-If the Customer does not comply with the RFC standards, ITA PARATUS will notify the Customer and the parties will cooperate to resolve the issue.
-If the parties are unable to resolve the issue within a reasonable time and ITA PARATUS ' network is threatened, ITA PAR ATUS may suspend the service until the issue is resolved.
-During this period of suspension, the Customer will not be liable to pay the relevant fees.
-Suspension of the service will only be used as a measure of last resort.
-If the Customer does not comply with these acceptable use policies, ITA PAR ATUS will inform the Customer of this fact by means of a written notice to be complied with within 14 days.
+If the Customer fails to comply with RFC standards, Internet Technologies Angola, S.A. will notify the Customer and the parties will cooperate to resolve the problem.
+If the parties are unable to resolve the problem within a reasonable time and the Internet Technologies Angola, S.A. network is threatened, Internet Technologies Angola, S.A. may suspend the service until the problem is resolved.
+During this suspension period, the Customer will not be responsible for paying the respective fees.
+Suspension of service will only be used as a last resort.
+If the Customer fails to comply with these acceptable use policies, Internet Technologies Angola, S.A. will inform the Customer of this fact by written notice to be complied with within 14 days.

-5.4 The Customer may not use the ITA PARATUS network recklessly, to the detriment of ITA PARATUS or ITA PAR ATUS customers .
-[This occurs whenever the Customer continuously exceeds its contracted bandwidth by more than 50% for a period of one hour, in the event of "Limited Bandwidth".
-"Limited Bandwidth" means that the ITA PARATUS Network does not allow the Customer to exceed the contracted bandwidth].
-In such an event, ITA PAR ATUS shall inform the Customer and the parties shall cooperate to resolve the issue.
-If the parties are unable to resolve the issue within a reasonable time and the ITA PARATUS network is threatened, ITA PAR ATUS may limit the service to the contracted bandwidth until the issue is satisfactorily resolved.
+5.4 The Customer may not use the Internet Technologies Angola, S.A. network in a reckless manner, to the detriment of Internet Technologies Angola, S.A. or the customers of Internet Technologies Angola, S.A.
+[This occurs whenever the Customer continuously exceeds their contracted bandwidth by more than 50% for a period of one hour, in the case of "Limited Bandwidth."
+"Limited Bandwidth" means that Internet Technologies Angola, S.A. does not allow the customer to exceed the contracted bandwidth].
+In this case, Internet Technologies Angola, S.A. will inform the Customer and the parties will cooperate to resolve the problem.
+If the parties are unable to resolve the problem within a reasonable time and the Internet Technologies Angola, S.A. network is threatened, Internet Technologies Angola, S.A. may limit the service to the contracted bandwidth until the problem is satisfactorily resolved.

-5.5 ITA PARATUS may allow traffic in bursts if and when requested by the Customer.
-Traffic is not considered to be in bursts if, for a consecutive period of 4 working days, the average during normal hours (from 7:00 a.m. to 6:00 p.m.) exceeds the contracted bandwidth by at least 50%.
-If this occurs, the Customer will be charged for the higher bandwidth for the period indicated, and will be asked to update the contract.
-ITA PARATUS will warn the Customer if the bandwidth is exceeded in this way for a period of 3 consecutive working days.
-In this event, the Customer will have the option of instructing ITA PAR ATUS to limit the bandwidth to the contracted level.
-If the Customer chooses this option, they will not be charged for the higher bandwidth and will not be obliged to update the contract.
+5.5 Internet Technologies Angola, S.A. may allow burst traffic if and when requested by the Customer.
+Traffic is not considered burst traffic if, for a consecutive period of 4 business days, the average during normal hours (7:00 a.m. to 6:00 p.m.) exceeds the contracted bandwidth by at least 50%.
+If this occurs, the Customer will be charged for the higher bandwidth for the indicated period and will be asked to update the contract.
+Internet Technologies Angola, S.A. will notify the Customer if the bandwidth is exceeded in this way for a period of 3 consecutive business days.
+In this case, the Customer will have the option to instruct Internet Technologies Angola, S.A. to limit the bandwidth to the contracted level.
+If the Customer chooses this option, they will not be charged for the higher bandwidth and will not be required to update the contract.

-6. SPECIFIC CONDITIONS FOR THE PROVISION OF COLOCATION OR EQUIPMENT HOSTING SERVICES
+6. SPECIFIC CONDITIONS FOR THE PROVISION OF EQUIPMENT PLACEMENT OR HOSTING SERVICES

-6.1 Colocation or Equipment Hosting is the service that provides the physical space as well as all the necessary infrastructure for hosting, storing and operating application servers and telecommunications equipment to the ITA PARATUS Customer.
+6.1 Colocation or Equipment Hosting is the service that provides the physical space and all the necessary infrastructure for hosting, storing, and operating application servers and telecommunications equipment for Internet Technologies Angola, S.A. customers.

-6.2 ITA PARATUS will provide a Colocation environment in the ITA PARATUS Datacenter that meets internationally accepted parameters regarding physical security, link redundancy, environmental and physical conditions, including raised floors, air conditioning system and alternative energy sources for the equipment housed.
+6.2 Internet Technologies Angola, S.A. will provide a Colocation environment at the Internet Technologies Angola, S.A.
+Data Center that meets internationally accepted standards for physical security, link redundancy, environmental and physical conditions, including raised floors, air conditioning, and alternative power sources for the equipment housed there.

-6.3 The management and maintenance of the hosted equipment, including installation, maintenance, upgrading, application of patches or any other type of necessary update, will be the sole responsibility of the Customer, who will not be jointly responsible for the administration of the equipment hosted in the ITA PARATUS Datacenter.
+6.3 The management and maintenance of the hosted equipment, namely the installation, maintenance, updating, application of corrective patches, or any other type of necessary update, shall be the sole responsibility of the Customer, with no joint responsibility for the administration of the equipment hosted at the Internet Technologies Angola, S.A.
+Data Center.

-6.4 Software licenses, including anti-virus licenses, for the equipment hosted under this contract shall be the responsibility of the Customer.
+6.4 Software licenses, including antivirus licenses, for the equipment hosted under this agreement shall be the responsibility of the Customer.

-6.5 It is the Customer's sole responsibility to configure, supervise and maintain, preventively or correctively, the equipment it owns hosted in the ITA PARATUS Datacenter, as well as to ensure its correct installation, updating, repair, compatibility and proper functioning during the term of this Contract.
+6.5 It is the sole responsibility of the Customer to configure, monitor, and maintain, preventively or correctively, the equipment owned by them and housed in the Internet Technologies Angola, S.A.
+Data Center, as well as to ensure its correct installation, updating, repair, compatibility, and proper functioning during the term of this Agreement.

-6.6 The Customer is solely responsible for performing backup routines on the data and other information contained in the hosted equipment.
+6.6 The Customer is solely responsible for performing backup routines for data and other information contained in the hosted equipment.

-6.7 The Customer undertakes to configure its equipment and/or the ITA PARATUS equipment made available to it, to operate at all times in accordance with the manufacturer's specifications, such as appropriate voltage, power consumption and other operating conditions.
+6.7 The Customer undertakes to configure their equipment and/or the equipment of Internet Technologies Angola, S.A. made available to them, to always operate in accordance with the manufacturer's specifications, such as adequate voltage, power consumption, and other operating conditions.

 6.8.
-The entry and exit of any equipment in the ITA PARATUS Datacenter must be preceded by an email communication to:
+The entry and exit of any equipment into the Internet Technologies Angola, S.A.
+Data Center must be preceded by an email notification to:

 datacenter@paratus.ao at least 48 hours in advance.

-6.9 In the case of incoming equipment, the customer must go to the Datacenter Management Department to register its serial number and fill in the equipment identification form.
+6.9 In the case of equipment received, the customer must contact the Data Center Management Department to register its serial number and fill out the equipment identification form.

 6.10.
-Whenever hosted equipment is removed or altered by the Customer, the Customer undertakes to inform the ITA PARATUS Datacenter Management team, so that it can register the removal of the equipment, via email to datacenter@paratus.ao at least 48 hours in advance and to comply with the necessary procedures for leaving the building.
+Whenever the hosted equipment is removed or altered by the Customer, the latter undertakes to inform the Data Center Management team of Internet Technologies Angola, S.A., so that it can record the removal of the equipment, by email to datacenter@paratus.ao, at least 48 hours in advance, and to comply with the necessary procedures for leaving the building.

 6.11.
-Any hosted equipment that is proven to be compromising the operation of the ITA PARATUS network may be disconnected by ITA PARATUS and the customer informed so that it can take the necessary corrective measures.
+Any hosted equipment that is proven to be compromising the operation of the Internet Technologies Angola, S.A. network may be disconnected, and the customer will be informed so that the necessary corrective measures can be taken.
 Once the problem has been resolved, the equipment in question will be reconnected and its operation monitored.

 6.12.
-Whenever the Customer detects anomalies in its equipment that may affect the security of the ITA PARATUS network, it is obliged to notify ITA PARATUS immediately.
+Whenever the Customer detects anomalies in their equipment that may affect the security of the Internet Technologies Angola, S.A. network, they undertake to immediately report this fact to Internet Technologies Angola, S.A.

 6.13.
-The Customer undertakes to provide ITA PARATUS with the contact telephone numbers and names of the technicians to contact in the event of an anomalous occurrence in the hosted equipment.
+The Customer undertakes to provide Internet Technologies Angola, S.A. with the contact telephone numbers and names of the technicians to be contacted in the event of an anomaly occurring in the hosted equipment.

 6.14.
-The Customer is obliged to provide a list of persons authorized to access the ITA PARATUS Datacenter, and no persons who are not duly authorized may enter.
+The Customer undertakes to provide a list of persons authorized to access the Internet Technologies Angola, S.A.
+Data Center, and persons who are not duly authorized will not be permitted to enter.

 6.15.
-Access to the ITA PARATUS Datacenter is subject to prior identification by ITA PARATUS of the persons authorized by the Customer.
+Access to the Internet Technologies Angola, S.A.
+Data Center is subject to prior identification by Internet Technologies Angola, S.A. of persons authorized by the Customer.

-6.16 Persons authorized by the Customer will always be accompanied by an ITA PARATUS technician during their visit to ITA PARATUS Datacenters.
+6.16 Persons authorized by the Client shall always be accompanied by a technician from Internet Technologies Angola, S.A. during their visit to the Internet Technologies Angola, S.A. data centers.

 6.18.
-The Customer undertakes to register as a Customer with the ITA PARATUS Datacenter.
+The Customer undertakes to register as a Customer at the Internet Technologies Angola, S.A.
+Data Center.

-7.1 Unless specifically excluded, the following conditions apply to all Services included in this contract.
+7.1 Unless specifically excluded, the following conditions apply to all Services included in this agreement.

-7.2 The services are available on a subscription basis and ownership is never transferred from ITA PARATUS to the Customer for any hardware or software component.
+7.2 The services are available upon subscription, and ownership is never transferred from Internet Technologies Angola, S.A. to the Customer in relation to any hardware or software component.

 7.4 Service requests:

-7.4.1 Whenever the Customer requests technical support from ITA PARATUS or any technical operation carried out by ITA PARATUS that is not included in the Service offer, as specified by, the technical support costs will be charged additionally by applying an hourly rate.
+7.4.1 Whenever the Customer requests technical support from Internet Technologies Angola, S.A. or any technical operation performed by Internet Technologies Angola, S.A. that is not included in the Service offering, as specified by the Customer, technical support costs will be charged additionally through the application of an hourly rate.

-7.4.2 All Customer support requests that require a change in configuration (i.e. change requests) must be made in writing, in the form of an e-mail to ITA PARATUS, sent to the e-mail address provided by ITA PARATUS.
+7.4.2 All customer support requests that require a change in configuration (i.e., change requests) must be made in writing in the form of an email to Internet Technologies Angola, S.A., sent to the email address provided by Internet Technologies Angola, S.A..

 Critical